monoreals/xmpp-servers/README.md

 The file is synchronized with the site during the day.

 ## Conditions for adding to the list.
-**1.If the added site does not indicate that it is an XMPP server, the site will not be added to the directory as site XMPP server**
+**1. If the added site does not indicate that it is an XMPP server, the site will not be added to the directory as site XMPP server**

 It must be remembered that the directory was created not only for server administrators, but also for sites visitors.